digitaledgeit/zf2-mail-module/README.md

 A module simplifying use of ZF2 Mail.

+## Installation

+Add the module to your `composer.json` file and run `composer install`:

+    "digitaledgeit/zf2-mail-module": "dev-master"

 ## Configuration

+Add the module to the `modules` key in your `config/application.config.php` file:

+	'modules' => [
+		'DeitMailModule',
+	],

+Add the configuration to your `local.php` and `module.config.php`:

 	'deit_mail' => [

-		'transport' => [                    //an array containing type and options keys or a string containing a service name 'type'      => '',              //null, file, sendmail or smtp 'options'   => [                //see the transport options for selected type at http://framework.zend.com/manual/2.1/en/modules/zend.mail.introduction.html
+		//an array containing type and options keys or a string containing a service name 'transport' => [
+			'type'      => '',              //null, file, sendmail or smtp 'options'   => [                //see the transport options for selected type at http://framework.zend.com/manual/2.1/en/modules/zend.mail.introduction.html
 			],
 		],

 		'renderer'  => 'ViewRenderer'        //a string containing a service name ],

 ## Sending mail